jnddao/flat-enigma-machine/README.md

 and follow the prompts.

-Ensure that all text requirements are met as error handling is not supported yet (the app has been very quickly put together so please excuse the tardiness).
+Ensure that all text requirements when inputing string.

 ## Licence
 This repo has been distributed with the MIT Licence.
 See [Licence](https://github.com/jnddao/flat-enigma-machine/blob/main/LICENSE) for more information